DixieNormous305/my_first_web_page_2024/README.md

 - Added content and menu
 - Tried different paths so that the picture in image folder is displayed
 - Changed Colors
+- Added animation to items when hovering above them